Relative Risk Reduction Formula (Table of Contents)

 What is the Relative Risk Reduction Formula?

 A risk is a measure of uncertainty.
-Relative risk reduction talks about an event as the likelihood of the happening after exposure to a risk variable when compared in light of the occurrence of the same event in a controlled or a reference group.
-The definition of risk reduction can alternatively be defined as the difference in the occurrence of an event when compared between two sets of groups which is expressed in contrast as the proportion of an untreated group.
-The set of groups taken in relative risk reduction often remains constant across the given set of a population with a different underlying set of risks.
-Therefore, the concept of relative risk reduction is more accurate and expressive when compared to the concept of absolute risk.
-Also, the lower the event rate in the control group, the larger the difference between relative risk reduction and absolute risk reduction.
+Relative risk reduction talks about an event as the likelihood of happening after exposure to a risk variable compared to the occurrence of the same event in a controlled or a reference group.
+Risk reduction can alternatively be defined as the difference in the occurrence of an event when compared between two sets of groups which are expressed in contrast as the proportion of an untreated group.

 The formula for Relative Risk Reduction –